 - The only textbook authored by three winners of the Blanchard Award for excellence in emergency management instruction.

-- An eResource with instructional videos containing practical information and learning objective for the next generation of emergency managers and disaster scientists.
+- Online Support Material with instructional videos containing practical information and learning objectives for the next generation of emergency managers and disaster scientists.

 The Introduction to Emergency Management and Disaster Science is a must-have textbook for graduate and undergraduate students and is also an excellent source of information for researchers and professionals.